-*- coding: utf-8 -*-

 inletweights : list, optional

-Optional manual weights for the inlets when using the super-apex
+Optional manual weights for the inlet links when using the

 Returns